Reduce Transmission Delay for Cache-Aided Two-Layer Network: Motivations and Examples

-We conclude this section by listing the following insights: \begin{itemize} \item Concurrent transmission between the two layers can reduce the coding delay. \item For some cases, such as Example \ref{eg_2}, having partial size ($M_1<N$) of the library at the relays may achieve the same coding delay as the case $M_1=N$.
-In other words, increasing the size of the relay's cache memory may not always reduce the coding delay.
+We conclude this section by listing the following insights: \begin{itemize} \item Concurrent transmission between the two layers can reduce the transmission delay. \item For some cases, such as Example \ref{eg_2}, having partial size ($M_1<N$) of the library at the relays may achieve the same transmission delay as the case $M_1=N$.
+In other words, enlarging the relay's cache memory may not always reduce the transmission delay. \end{itemize}